pybind/pybind11/docs/compiling.rst

 #############

-For an overview of Python packaging including compiled packaging with a pybind11 example, along with a cookiecutter than includes several pybind11 options, see the `Scientific Python Development Guide`_.
+For an overview of Python packaging including compiled packaging with a pybind11 example, along with a cookiecutter that includes several pybind11 options, see the `Scientific Python Development Guide`_.

 .. _Scientific Python Development Guide: https://learn.scientific-python.org/development/guides/packaging-compiled/